 The group's principal aims are to:

-- foster exchange and dialogue between Polish residents of Aberdeen and other residents (Scottish-born or otherwise) in the city and shire;
+- foster cultural exchange and dialogue between Polish residents of Aberdeen and other residents (Scottish-born or otherwise) in the City and Shire;

-- encourage university research within the wider community.
+- encourage two-way collaborations between the University and the wider North-East community.

 - Audio & Video